 Shull graduated from Harvard Kennedy’s executive program in “Investment Decisions and Behavioral Finance” in 2009.
 She holds a Master of Arts in neuroscience (1995) from The University of Chicago.
 Her thesis research, “The Neurobiology of Freud’s Repetition Compulsion” was published in 2003 in the Annals of Modern Psychoanalysis and was cited in 2013 as one of the earliest groundbreaking papers in the emerging field of neuro-psychoanalysis.

-In addition to her AM from Chicago, Shull is also a graduate of Harvard Kennedy’s “Investment Decisions and Behavioral Finance” program.
-She resides in New York City and belongs to the Association for Psychological Science, the Hedge Fund Association, New York Hedge Fund Roundtable, 85 Broads and 100 Women in Hedge Funds.
+Shull resides in NYC and belongs to the Association for Psychological Science, the Hedge Fund Association, The New York Hedge Fund Roundtable and 100 Women in Hedge Funds.